All photography provided by Stephanie Robayo

 What We've Achieved

-- Recognized as the 2014 Student Organization of the Year by the Hispanic National Bar Association and the Hispanic Heritage Award by District Attorney Brown of the Queens District Attorney's Office.
+Recognized as the 2014 Student Organization of the Year by the Hispanic National Bar Association, the Hispanic Heritage Award by District Attorney Brown of the Queens District Attorney's Office and received the Unity Award from Brooklyn Law School's LALSA in 2017.